How To Get Resin Off Of Hands

 Natural Sugar Scrub Recipe For Getting Resin Off Of Your Hands

-- 2 cups of granular sugar, like a white sugar
+- 2 cups of granular sugar, like a white sugar (a coarse salt can also work)

 - 1/2 cup oil: olive oil, grapeseed oil, vegetable oil, canola oil...